mrcyberfighter/pyhobdcalc/README.rst

         The entire hexadecimal string can contains 16 hexadecimal digits (without identifier, sign and comma.).

-        And return the result value as an float string.
+        And return the result value as a float string.

-            :note: The returned value is limited to the C type *double* (15 digits precision) but the module compute internally with the C type *long double* (19 digits precision) for getting an exact value.
+            :note: The returned value is limited to the C type *double* (15 digits precision) but internally the module uses the C type *long double* (19 digits precision) for getting an exact value.

+Thank's to gtackett

+for the improved English style, grammar, and spelling correction from this file.